 I just want to have these breadsticks with everything now–spaghetti, soups, curry–anything that needs dipping basically.

-I hope you’ll love them too!
+I hope you’ll love these gluten free breadsticks recipe too!

 How do you deem Bob’s Red Mill as allergy safe?

 Both of my boys have allergies to: peanuts and tree nuts.
-One can have almonds and hazelnut, and the other can just have hazelnut, otherwise everything else they are very anaphylatic to.
+One can have almonds and hazelnut, and the other can just have hazelnut, otherwise everything else they are very anaphylactic to.
 We get the re-tested every year and their prick test results are ginormous.

 Many people ask how I feel comfortable using their mixes, knowing that they also produce nut flours.
 I personally emailed them, and this is what they responded with: